Michel Poniatowski: Minister of the Interior and State Minister (1974–1977)

 Poniatowski succeeded Jacques Chirac on 24 May 1974 and served in the post until 1977.
-Considered as the main organisator of Valéry Giscard d'Estaing's victory at the 1974 presidential election, he was named Minister of State and Minister of the Interior on 27 May, which changed the official protocol of the Republic: the most important minister was no longer the Minister of Justice.
+Considered as the main organiser of Valéry Giscard d'Estaing's victory at the 1974 presidential election, he was named Minister of State and Minister of the Interior on 27 May, which changed the official protocol of the Republic: the most important minister was no longer the Minister of Justice.
 Although he was a strong-handed Interior Minister, he suppressed the personal registers (fiches signalétiques), which customers of a hotel were to sign, a custom that remains in force in many countries.

 In August 1975, he sent the French military to repress the nationalist rebellion in Corsica by Edmond Simeoni, who had illegally occupied a wine cave in Aleria.
 Two gendarmes were killed during the assault, leading him, along with Chirac, of being accused of a large part of the responsibility in the violence that hit Corsica.

 Following the assassination of Prince Jean de Broglie, a Giscardian deputy, L'Express (January 1977) and then Le Canard enchaîné, in 1980, published documents alleging that Poniatowski had known in advance of the death threats on de Broglie but not acted accordingly.
 The satirical newspaper recalled that de Broglie had been treasurer of the Independent Republicans and tied to the Matesa scandal, which allegedly funded the RI.
 Soon after the affair and the failure of the right wing at the March 1977 municipal elections, Poniatowski quit the Ministry of Interior and would not be called again as minister.

+After leaving the Barre government, Poniatowski served as the President's special envoy with the rank of ambassador and, among other things, traveled to Tehran on December 27, 1978, for a meeting with Shah Mohammad Reza Pahlavi to assess the situation in Iran on behalf of the President in preparation for the Guadeloupe Conference.
+In his report, Poniatowski described the Shah as “dignified and of sound mind, though tired, sad, and disillusioned.
+He felt abandoned by his friends and by the outside world.”
+The Shah had hoped that the United States would continue to support him.